-Furthermore, Vermont has a statewide MOU that gets signed every three years and as new practitioners enter the team.
-There are plans to update the MOU to include information about data sharing.
-There is no research regarding the frequency with which an MOU is revisited.
-At a minimum, they should be revisited and signed whenever there is personnel turnover or a significant change to policy that will be impacted by the MOU.
-As these are signed and updated, we encourage the RCTC team to review agreements - particularly regarding data sharing - so that participant progress and engagement in treatment and other supportive services can continue to be monitored, with ongoing communication regarding participant behavior.
+"A great team...more solid than we've been in years." - Key informant they should be revisited and signed whenever there is personnel turnover or a significant change to policy that will be impacted by the MOU.
+As these are signed and updated, we encourage the WCTC team to review agreements - particularly regarding data sharing - so that participant progress and engagement in treatment and other supportive services can continue to be monitored, with ongoing communication regarding participant behavior.